lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    * The access token is still believed to be valid.
 That is, it has not expired yet and the peer P is not aware that it has been revoked.

    * Let us define S as the EDHOC session from which the peer P has derived CTX or the eldest CTX's ancestor OSCORE Security Context.
-Then, since the completion of S with the other peer, the application at P has received from the other peer at least one message protected with any set of application keys derived from S. That is, P has persisted S (see {{Section 5.4.2 of RFC9528}}).
+Then, since the completion of S with the other peer, the application at P has received from the other peer and successfully verified at least one message protected with any set of application keys derived from S. That is, P has persisted S (see {{Section 5.4.2 of RFC9528}}).

 2. If the peer P supports the key update protocol KUDOS {{I-D.ietf-core-oscore-key-update}}, then P runs KUDOS with the other peer, in order to update CTX.
 If the execution of KUDOS terminates successfully, the updated OSCORE Security Context is installed and no further actions are taken.